java-crypto/cross_platform_crypto/generateinitvector.md

 Some AES encryption modes need a random generated initialization vector (iv).
 The codes will generate an iv with size of 16 byte = 128 bit.

+The iv output format is a byte array but when sending this iv to another system or persons you often need another (string based) format - so I'm providing the iv also as a Base64 encoded string.

 :warning: Security warning :warning:
 ---------------